open-contracting/kingfisher-process/docs/querying-data.rst

 .. code-block:: sql

-  select
+  SELECT
       *
-  from
+  FROM
-      collection --the `collection` table contains a list of all collections in the database where
+      collection -- the `collection` table contains a list of all collections in the database WHERE
-      source_id = 'georgia_releases' --filter by collections from the 'georgia_releases' source.
+      source_id = 'georgia_releases' -- filter by collections from the 'georgia_releases' source.
-  and
+  AND
-      cached_compiled_releases_count > 0 --filter by collections containing compiled releases
+      cached_compiled_releases_count > 0 -- filter by collections containing compiled releases
-  order by
+  ORDER BY
-      id desc; --collection ids are sequential, order by newest first
+      id DESC; -- collection ids are sequential, order by newest first

 To find collections from a different source, change the ``source_id`` parameter.
 The ``source_id`` in Kingfisher Process is based on the name of the spider in Kingfisher Collect.